Academic Calendar - 2026

 International Exchange Programs

 Students in the combined HBA/Urban Development degree program may be eligible to participate in academic exchange programs.
-Interested students should discuss exchange options with the HBA Program Office and Geography Undergraduate Program Advisor.
+Interested students should discuss exchange options with the HBA Program Office and Geography and Environment Undergraduate Program Advisor.

 Fees